Black River Wild Forest

 Throughout this unit, and the Adirondacks as a whole, you are likely to encounter wildlife.
 Please be respectful of wildlife and do not feed them, especially bears.
 "If you care

 The adjacent Nicks Lake Campground is a Watchable Wildlife site.

 General information on accessible recreation includes links to other locations with accessible recreation opportunities and information on permits for motorized access.

 Little Long Lake Primitive Campsite

 Take state Route 28 north from Alder Creek.
 Proceed north to intersection with county Route 63 (Round Lake Road) just one-third mile north of the Adirondack Park Line.
 Take county Route 63 one-half mile to the intersection with Long Lake road.
-Take a right on the Little Long Lake Road and proceed for approx 1.1 miles, where you will see a small boulder lined parking lot on the right (next to a road intersection).
+Take a right on the Little Long Lake Road and proceed for approximately 1.1 miles, where you will see a small boulder-lined parking lot on the right (next to a road intersection).
 This is the access site.

 Remsen Falls Picnic Site